List of gentlemen's clubs in Canada

 The following list is of gentlemen's clubs that operated in Canada.
-A gentlemen's club is a private social club that serves as places for men to dine, drink, read, and socialize.
+A gentlemen's club is a private social club that serves as a place for men to dine, drink, read, and socialize.
 They originated in the 18th century as a type of British social institution and flourished particularly in the 19th century.
+Around 50 such clubs operated at one time or other in Canada, though by the turn of the millennium, virtually none continued to exist in this form.

 History

 As a part of the British Empire, Canadians adopted the gentlemen's club tradition enthusiastically.
 Most of Canada's clubs were founded during the Victorian era and used similar rules to their British counterparts, including: a proscription on discussions about politics and religion, silence in reading rooms, and a ban on smoking in dining areas.
 Moreover, clubs oriented towards businessmen prohibited briefcases in dining rooms.

 Wallace Clement described Canada's gentlemen's clubs as "one of the key institutions which form an interacting and active national upper class."
-Clement listed the six most important clubs as the National, York, Toronto, Mount Royal, St James, and Rideau.
+Clement listed the six most important clubs as the National, York, Toronto, Mount Royal, Saint James's, and Rideau.
+Meanwhile, Peter C. Newman stated that the clubs that "really count" were the York, Toronto, National, Mount Royal, Saint James's, Rideau, and Vancouver.

 By the 1970s, gentlemen's clubs had started to decline in prestige and importance.
 Several factors contributed to this decline.
 During the preceding decade, Canada had begun to abandon its British culture, traditions, and symbols.
 Bryan Palmer described this process as a shift in "self-conception away from an age-old attachment to empire, in which comfort could be taken from a prideful understanding of keeping alive European traditions."
 As quintessentially British institutions, gentlemen's clubs suffered from this transformation.
 Another reason was that the baby boomer generation that had come of age during the countercultural revolution was skeptical of authority, tradition, and formality, all of which gentlemen's clubs embodied.
 Consequently, baby boomers joined private clubs in far smaller numbers than preceding generations.
 Finally, changes to Canadian tax law forbade members from writing off club dues as business expenses.